harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/servicenow-change-source.md

 ### Create a business rule in ServiceNow

-A business rule is essential for defining trigger conditions and configuring the Harness webhook in ServiceNow.
-Below are the steps to create a business rule that meets the requirements for using ServiceNow as a custom change source in Harness SRM.
+A business rule is essential to define trigger conditions and configure the Harness webhook in ServiceNow.
+Below are the steps to create a business rule that meets the requirements to use ServiceNow as a custom change source in Harness SRM.

 1. In your ServiceNow account, navigate to **System Definition** > **Business Rules**, and then select **New**.
    The settings page appears.